mmarcon/compass-mdbw22/README.md

  1. An Atlas cluster (free-tier should be enough).
 Follow [these steps](link-to-docs) to set one up.
  2. [Compass](https://www.mongodb.com/docs/compass/current/install/) connected to your Atlas cluster.
  3. Your favorite programming language and framework.
-As an example, we provide [the skeleton of a web application](nextjs-app) built with Next.js & HTTPS Endpoints in Atlas App Services that should be fairly easy to work with, but you should feel free to use whatever language and framework you feel most comfortable with.
+As an example, we provide [the skeleton of a web application](./nextjs-app) built with Next.js & HTTPS Endpoints in Atlas App Services that should be fairly easy to work with, but you should feel free to use whatever language and framework you feel most comfortable with ([here](https://compass-mdbw22.vercel.app/) is what it looks like).

 ### Import the data into MongoDB